Skip to navigation Skip to content

 • self-service channels are currently unavailable (confirmed by NNU)

-• the Service Officer determines the transaction is not appropriate by self-managed services in this instance, or
+• the transaction is not appropriate for self-managed services in this instance, or

 • the customer lives in a remote area and cannot reasonably access online services

-Where a customer cannot use self-service, complete the customer report on the Earning and reporting workflow tool.
-If the tool is not available, code the report results on the relevant Reporting Cluster screens and manually update the customer's report.
+Where a customer cannot use self-service, complete the customer report using the Earning and reporting workflow tool.
+If the tool is not available, code the report results on the relevant Reporting Cluster screens.
+For manual coding, see Recording and correcting employment income details.

 Is the customer unable to report online?